Atma1/roblox-remote-ban-discord-bot-in-javascript/README.md

 # Remote Ban Discord Bot in JawaScript

-Before starting I need to tell you something, the process of setting up the bot might seems very complicated and requrie a great amount of techincal knowledge but fear not as long as you have the motivation to keep pushing and go forward it will not intimidate you.
+Before starting I need to tell you something the process of setting up the bot might seems very complicated and requrie a great amount of techincal knowledge but fear not as long as you have the motivation to keep pushing and go forward it will not intimidate you.
 # About

 A discord bot made in JawaScript that will enable the capabilty of remote ban using Firebase Firestore for the database and Node.js for the backend.